 After Two Years of Driving – We Love Our Forester

 We’ve enjoyed driving our Forester during the past two years, and we really do love it.
 In closing, we need to mention that we’re still not thrilled with the “Auto Start-Stop” feature that we discussed last time.
 However, that’s not enough to spoil this great relationship.

 As we get closer to the three year mark, we’ll have to make a difficult decision.
 Should we say “goodbye” and return it at lease end?
-Or should we purchase the Forester, and make it a regular part of our leet?
+Or should we purchase the Forester, and make it a regular part of our fleet?
 Time is running short, and we need to make a decision soon.

-Click or tap on the following links for our additional Forester long-term review stories:
+Visit the following links for our additional Forester long-term review stories: